Soltamox® (tamoxifen citrate) Oral Solution – The Only Liquid Form of Tamoxifen, Now Available at NO COST for Qualified PatientsA

 DARA BioSciences Inc. is an oncology supportive care pharmaceutical company dedicated to providing healthcare professionals a synergistic portfolio of medicines to help cancer patients adhere to their therapy and manage side effects arising from their cancer treatment.

-DARA’s product portfolio currently includes Soltamox® (tamoxifen citrate) oral solution, Gelclair® (bioadherent oral rinse gel for oral mucositis) and Bionect® (a topical treatment for skin irritation and burns associated with radiation therapy).
+DARA’s product portfolio currently includes Soltamox® (tamoxifen citrate) oral solution, Gelclair® (bioadherent oral rinse gel) and Bionect® (hyaluronic acid sodium salt, 0.2%).

 For more information about DARA and its products please visit our web site at www.darabio.com.